phundament/app/docs/42-testing.md

 Creating and running a test environment can be a cumbersome task, since you have to take care about several specific tasks, like executing your tests in a separate database.
 Therefore the Phundament 4 `:development` images contain fully pre-installed Yii 2.0 Framework codeception test-suites for unit-, functional- and acceptance-testing.

-In `fig.yml` two additional containers `testweb` and `testdb` are defined which are used to run the test-suites.
+In `docker-compose.yml` two additional containers `testweb` and `testdb` are defined which are used to run the test-suites.
 To get started, bring up the test containers and execute tests suites with docker.

 ```
-fig up -d testweb
+docker-compose up -d testweb
 docker exec app_testweb_1 codecept build
 docker exec app_testweb_1 codecept run
 ```